TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/ConfigurationOverview.rst

    TCA is the backbone of database tables displayed in the backend, it configures how data is stored if editing records in the backend, how fields are displayed, relations to other tables and much more.
 It is a huge array loaded in almost all access contexts.
-TCA is documented in the :doc:`TCA Reference <t3tca:Index>`.
+TCA is documented in the :ref:`TCA Reference <t3tca:start>`.
    Next to a small introduction, the document forms a complete reference of all different TCA options, with bells and whistles.
 The document is a must-read for Developers, partially for Integrators, and is often used as a reference book